 Sector: Financial Services, Management Consulting

-Devini has held Senior Executive positions for more than over 17 years in the financial services industry.
+Devini has held Senior Executive positions for more than 17 years in the financial services industry.
 She specialises in medium to large scale business transformations (people, process and technology).
 She provides consulting advice to multiple industries from strategy development to execution.

 Justin Gordon CPA – Councillor